Lucille Skaggs Edwards: Career

 Her party affiliation changed by the 1930s.
-In 1931, during the administration of Democratic Mayor Richard Lee Metcalfe, she replaced Gertrude Lucas as head of the welfare board among the Omaha Black population and she supported Metcalfe in the 1933 election.
-In 1934, she served as secretary under president John O. Wood, vice president Charles J. Coleman, and treasurer Minnie Griffin in an organization which sought to organize blacks living in North Omaha to support the democratic party and in 1936 she organized support for the candidacy of Terry Carpenter for US Senator.
-She was also on the executive board of the women's division of the Douglas county democratic committee.
+In 1931, during the administration of Democratic Mayor Richard Lee Metcalfe, she replaced Gertrude Lucas as head of the welfare board among the Omaha Black population.
+She supported Metcalfe in the 1933 election.

+In 1934, she served as secretary under president John O. Wood, vice president Charles J. Coleman, and treasurer Minnie Griffin in an organization which sought to organize blacks living in North Omaha to support the Democratic Party.
+In 1936, she organized support for the candidacy of Terry Carpenter for US senator.
+She was also on the executive board of the women's division of the Douglas County Democratic Committee.